vinceimbat/vinceimbat/content/Cautious sharing process.md

 ---
-title: "Cautious sharing process"
+title: Cautious sharing process
-date: "2021-05-08"
+date: 2021-05-08
+aliases:
+  - Cautious-sharing-process
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
-sr-due: 2022-08-24
+sr-due: 2032-11-09
-sr-interval: 3
+sr-interval: 2905
-sr-ease: 250
+sr-ease: 270
 ---
 The cautious sharing process is designed for highly sensitive people tired of the 21st century addiction to attentions-seeking behavior.
-It is a response to [[Sharing gone wrong]].
+It is a response to [[sharing gone wrong]].

-The intentions of the cautious [[sharing]]process (maingat na pagbabahagi) are:
+The intentions of the cautious [[sharing]] process (maingat na pagbabahagi) are:

 - To help one express oneself.
 - To connect with people who would love us.